Regional Transportation Plan

 - Diversity- Recognize the multitude of needs and variety of perspectives and backgrounds of Middle Tennessee's citizenry by promoting a range of transportation choices designed with sensitivity to the desired context.

-The 2035 Plan provides a balanced, financially-feasible set of transportation improvements that can be constructed or implemented over the next 25 years with nearly $6 billion in expected federal, state, and local revenues.
+The update to the Regional Transportation Plan, titled Middle Tennessee Connected, is now available for review and piblic comment.
+This draft plan provides a balanced, financially-feasible set of transportation improvements that can be constructed or implemented over the next 25 years with more than $8 billion in expected federal, state, and local revenues.
+For more information click here.

 More about the MPO's Plan